Euricom/case_docker_api/README.md

 > latest: digest: sha256:676ec9dfd05e3d018d4da4a1a301145bb13184c40f7845506d7f0b73a2c8582c size: 1572
 ```

+## How to deploy example App to Heroku (without CI and store image to Docker hub)

+Pass correct values to script `deploy_using_dockerhubrepo_heroku`.
+For example sh -x deploy/deploy_using_dockerrepo_heroku.sh **dev** **case-docker-api** **euri**
+In this example, the docker image is stored at https://hub.docker.com/r/euri/case-docker-api/

+First parameter is the Heroku environment name.
+Second parameter is the appname / Docker app name
+Third parameter is the Docker hub repository name

+During execution of script you will be asked your Docker Hub login and your Heroku API key.

 ## How to deploy example App to Heroku using CircleCI and Docker

 1. Create CircleCI account & Heroku account